cafjs/caf_cli/README.md

 ## CAF Client Lib for node.js

-This repository contains a client CAF lib for node.js
+This repository contains a client CAF lib for browser and node.js

 ## API